d-tear/Image-Analysis-Pipeline-for-Tunable-assembly-of-protein-microdomains-in-living-vertebrate-embryos-/README.md

 Code: zebrafish_analysis.ijm, Column_Add.py (Python 3)

-In the first step of this pipeline, use zebrafish_analysis.ijm and specify your input folder (where your images are located) and your output folder (where you want the results to be located.)
+In the first step of Pipeline 1, use zebrafish_analysis.ijm and specify your input folder (where your images are located) and your output folder (where you want the results to be located.)
 Our images were 1024 by 1024 grayscale .czi files (zeiss format).
 However, the macro can also handle other image formats (see line 19 to change to input image format).